HewlettPackard/oneview-chef/README.md

 ### Resource Parameters

+The following are the standard parameters available for all resources.
+Some resources have additional parameters or small differences; see their doc sections below for more details.

  - **client**: Hash or OneviewSDK::Client object that contains information about how to connect to the OneView instance.
 Required attributes are: `url`, `user`, and `password`.
 See [this](https://github.hpe.com/Rainforest/oneview-sdk-ruby#configuration) for more options.
  - **data**: Hash specifying options for this resource.
 Refer to the OneView API docs for what's available and/or required.
 If no name attribute is given, it will use the name given to the Chef resource.
  - **action**: Symbol specifying what to do with this resource.
 Options for most resources (some may differ):